 There is a high threat from terrorism and kidnapping in northern areas of Cameroon, particularly in the Far North region.
 The Nigerian-based terrorist group Boko Haram has a strong presence in neighbouring areas of northern Nigeria, and continues to cross the border and mount attacks in northern Cameroon, including shootings and suicide bombings.
 There have been ongoing regional military operations to counter Boko Haram which have led to an influx of refugees in northern Cameroon.

 There have been a number of attacks on hotels in African countries including Burkina Faso, Mali, Cote d’Ivoire in the recent past.
-It is possible that Boko Haram and similar groups may attempt to conduct similarly styled attacks on hotels and public places in Cameroon.
+It is possible that Boko Haram and similar groups may attempt to conduct similarly styled attacks on hotels, public places, government buildings, places of worship and airports in Cameroon.

 There is a risk of kidnapping in the North and Far North regions and along the border with Nigeria’s Adamawa region.
 There have also been a number of kidnappings and attempted kidnappings in the east of Cameroon near the border with the Central African Republic.
 Boko Haram has publicly threatened to conduct further attacks and kidnappings in Cameroon.

 Levels of violent crime in Cameroon are high and there have been a number of reports of violent crimes committed against foreigners.
 Muggings and robbery are common in urban areas, including Yaounde, Douala, Kribi and Maroua cities.
 In Yaounde, the suburbs of la Briquetterie, Mokolo and Mvog-Ada are particularly dangerous.
 Petty theft is common on transportation services, such as trains, buses and bush taxis.
 There have also been reports of violent assaults and robberies on taxi passengers.